-Whitney Parnell is a rising black millennial activist, and the co-founder and CEO of Service Never Sleeps (SNS), a nonprofit that mobilizes communities to promote “Allyship” — an active way of life that exercises bridge-building to ensure equality, opportunity, and inclusion for everyone.
+Whitney Parnell is a Black millennial activist, singer, and the CEO and founder of Service Never Sleeps, a nonprofit that mobilizes communities to promote “Allyship” — an active way of life that exercises bridge-building to ensure equality, opportunity, and inclusion for everyone.
 Whitney is also releasing social justice album this fall, titled What Will You Do.
 The album uses empathy as a call to action, and all proceeds will go toward SNS.

 Whitney is excited to create a movement of service and Allyship by igniting social change through mass civic engagement, bridge-building, and empathy.

 Knowledge Is Dangerous to Institutionalized Power

 This executive order is dangerous.
 Instead of acknowledging that diversity, equity, and inclusion trainings can help work towards the country’s ideals of “liberty and justice for all,” it labels them as reverse racism and sexism.